 The urge to leave the ground and live among the trees has stricken many of us, and a lucky few get to live out that dream.
-Small-living enthusiast and author Foster Huntingdon is living out his dreams among the wooded mountains of Skamania, Washington, and it even comes with its own private skate park.
+Small-living enthusiast and author Foster Huntingdon is living out his dreams in a treehouse among the wooded mountains of Skamania, Washington, and it even comes with its own private skate park.

 Huntingdon – blogger, photographer, and author of Home is Where You Park It – lived in a roving trailer for three years before packing it in and building his stationary home on a plot of his family’s land.
 He calls it the Cinder Cone, a term that means “a steep conical hill of tephra (volcanic debris) that accumulates around and downwind from a volcanic vent.”